All Episodes

 It was passed by the legislature.

-An extraordinary example, by the way, of federal government making a law for for them rather than enforcing the law as the Constitution states.
+An extraordinary example, by the way, of federal government making a law for them rather than enforcing the law as the Constitution states.

-Federal laws use the term sex, and Congress dot does not define sex as including gender identity or other terms that the Justice Department is currently using.
+Federal laws use the term sex, and Congress does not define sex as including gender identity or other terms that the Justice Department is currently using.

-In other words, Obama's Justice Department has now redefined the word sex to ensure that men who think that they're women can use the female restroom or shower or locker room, and they are declaring it a civil right.
+In other words, Obama's Justice Department has now redefined the word sex to ensure that men who think that they're women can use the female restroom or shower or locker room and they are declaring it a civil right.

 Oh, good grief.